Dylan7777777/pandas-challenge/README.md

 This would have been a very challenging project if not for the guidance with the hint of the python file.
 With Pandas the sheer going back and forth makes it a lot easier to understand with time where the errors are and correct them.

+This project gives me a sense of what a data project undertaking involves - especially trying to figure out how to

-There were two major issues I encountered - one was the groupby as I realized there was a line missing in the starter code to groupby school name.
+There were some issues I encountered - one was the groupby as I realized there was a line missing in the starter code to groupby school name.

-The second issues while a minor one is the formatting of per student budget.
-If I format it with a $ sign then i can't bin the  scores by school spending.
+The second issue is the starter help file seemed to suggest that "Total Students" needed to be formatted by thousands comma.
+However when I do that the column gets converted to a string and when I got help from ASKbcs they suggested they don't see that column needs to be formatted but suggested stripping a string if I ever needed to do so in the future.